StudentRND/Policies/nuisances.md

 Students with repeated violations MAY be removed from the event.

+# Disruptive Attendees

 # Alcohol and Drugs

+> **SCOC3b**
-> **SCOC3b.
-Abstain from using or being under the influence of alcohol, marijuana, illicit substances, and recreational drugs.**
+> Abstain from using or being under the influence of alcohol, marijuana, illicit substances, and recreational drugs.

+Attendees observed by Staff using alcohol or drugs at CodeDay MUST be removed and SHOULD be banned under the guidelines.

+You SHOULD talk to attendees reported by non-staff, or who seem under the influence, but MUST NOT take any enforcement action unless they admit fault, or by exception from the Policy team.

+For the purposes of this policy, tobacco is not considered a drug, as long as the student is of legal age, and smokes outside.

+Marijuana and alcohol _do_ fall under this policy, even where legal and where the student is of-age.
+The only exception is where the student has a license for medical use.